 What to do if blood sugar and HbA1c results in consistent disagreement?

 Consult your doctor to confirm whether you are doing the self-monitoring blood sugar correctly or your health conditions affect A1C result (A1C error).

 When do you consider the HbA1c test as inaccurate?

-Why sometimes A1C number appear to be wrong?
+Why sometimes A1C number appears to be wrong?

 Recent 1 month has contributed 50% influence in the A1C and recent 50 days contribute to over 90% of A1C result.

 The impact of new RBC over the last 30 days on A1C is around 50%.
-So, if you switched to low carb high-fat diet in the start, the major impact should have come by the latest 50th day, 90%+.
-In practice, A1C is a strong indicator of average blood sugars over the last 90 days, especially last 60 days.
+So, if you switched to a low carb high-fat diet in the start, the significant impact should have come by the latest 50th day, 90%+.
+In practice, A1C is a reliable indicator of average blood sugars over the last 90 days, especially the last 60 days.